leggetter/leggetter.co.uk/_posts/2017-05-24-use-cases-for-your-realtime-data.md

 You’ve just kicked off an advertising campaign with a goal to get more users to sign up.
 You can see a spike in website traffic, but your real-time analytics show you those visits aren’t converting to signups.
 You can instantly react by either tweaking the campaign (maybe the landing page) or cancelling the advertisement to save money.

-You can either use one of these existing tools for your real-time analytics, or for a more customised approach you could try combining services like [Keen IO](https://keen.io/) and Pusher.
+You can either use one of these existing tools for your real-time analytics, or for a more customised approach you could try combining services like [Keen IO](https://keen.io/) and a real-time web technology.

 ## Building Awesome Features For Your Customers